hizzle-co/noptin/readme.txt

-=== Noptin - Newsletter Subscribe Forms ===
+=== Noptin - Easy Newsletter Subscribe Forms And Widget ===
 Contributors: picocodes
-Tags: newsletter, email newsletter form, newsletter subscribe, email subscribe Requires at least: 5.0
+Tags: newsletter, email newsletter form, newsletter subscribe, email subscribe, newsletter widget Requires at least: 5.0
 Tested up to: 5.1
 Requires PHP: 5.2
+Version: 1.0.2
 Stable tag: trunk
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Easily add a newsletter subscription form into any WordPress post, page or custom post type.
+Easily add a newsletter subscription form into any WordPress post, sidebar or any other widget area with an option to offer content upgrades or lead magnets.
-It can also be used to provide content upgrades to your website visitors in exchange for an email address.

 == Description ==

 **Note:** Noptin requires at least WordPress version 5.0 to work.
 For those using previous versions of WordPress, please [install Gutenberg](https://wordpress.org/plugins/gutenberg/) first.
 Noptin is a fast and lightweight newsletter opt in plugin that let's you to easily build newsletter subscription forms and embed them into your WordPress posts, pages and even custom post types.